unccd/Prais4-reporting-manual/SO5.md

 The table shown in the dedicated section in PRAIS4 *includes methodological information for default data*, as explained in the [Good Practice Guidance for SO5](https://www.unccd.int/resources/manuals-and-guides/good-practice-guidance-national-reporting-unccd-strategic-objective-5).
 Reporting Parties can accept the methodological information, or integrate/revise the information if the default data are changed or the suggested approach is not followed.

-Reporting Parties may verify that:

--	the suggested exchange rate has been used in providing quantitative amounts, and if not, report the correct exchange rate between the original currency and USD;

--	the reference year is the calendar year, and if not, change to fiscal year;

--	the list of channels (OECD DAC CRS list channels of delivery) is exhaustive, and if not, integrate it or substitute it with the classification used;

--	the OECD DAC CRS types of flows, the UNCCD Financial Needs Assessment or other classification of financial flows is exhaustive, and if not, integrate it or substitute it with the classification used;

--	the reference sector classification used is based on the three-digit purpose codes of the OECD DAC CRS or on other sectoral classification;

--	the OECD DAC CRS list of financial instruments is used, and if not, integrate it or substitute it with the classification used;

--	the relevance to DLDD is based on the definitions used in the “type of support” column or other approaches are used.

 Furthermore, initiatives relevant to the transfer of DLDD technology should be identified through the compilation of the “technology transfer” column by the reporting Party.
 Thus, the reporting Party should explain in the methodological information how the initiatives have been identified – for example, on the basis of the UNCCD SLM technology groups.
 For further guidance please refer to the Good Practice Guidance.

-For international financial resources (public or private), reporting Parties may verify:

--	the list of beneficiaries of financial resources provided is the OECD list of ODA recipients, or another reference list is used;

--	the OECD DAC methodology to estimate the amount of private finance mobilized through public interventions, and the information on the leveraging mechanism, is used, or other methodologies are employed;

--	the identification of initiatives with a capacity building component is made through the OECD DAC CRS Free-standing technical cooperation marker or other approaches are used;

--	the gender equality marker in the OECD DAC CRS is used or other approaches are used.

 ## 5.7.
 Compiling the template with activity-level data (Excel spreadsheet)